Andrew-Zhu/GenImage/Readme.md

 This is a temporary repository.
 We strongly recommend you visit our [official repository](https://github.com/GenImage-Dataset/GenImage).
 We also recommend you visit our [homepage](https://genimage-dataset.github.io/).

-If this project helps you, we hope you can fork, watch, and give a star to our official repository.
+If this project helps you, please fork, watch, and give a star to our official repository.